 If you’ve seen Love Actually, Harry give some great advice on planning a Christmas party: “Find a venue, over-order on the drinks, bulk buy the guacamole and advise the girls to avoid Kevin”.
 The ultimate Christmas party usually involves too much of the stuff that you’ve held off on for the whole year, so go on.
+Search out some kooky London Christmas party venues.
 Over order the drinks.
 Get the cheesy DJ.
 Buy the greasiest finger food.
 It’s the one party where you can get away with it – enjoy it!

 Many people hate having management at Christmas parties, claiming it cramps their style.
 Nothing could be further than the truth.
 Management, like the workers, always tell the truth during a night of corporate-sponsored Christmas cheer.
 As they say – information is power.
 You’d be amazed at the truth that comes out when you give a manager a topped up glass and a listening ear.
 Invite management.
 Information is power.